catalyzeio/stratum-docs/guides/node-mongo.md

    $ datica -E my-node-app git-remote add app01
    ```

    This will add a new git remote named `datica` to that local repo.
-It will ask for credentials - these are the username and password that you use in the dashboard.
+It will ask for credentials - these are the email and password that you use in the dashboard.

 2. Push master to datica to build your code.